Tufin/oasdiff/README.md

 ```

 ## Work in progress
-1. While most aspects of OpenAPI Spec are already supported by this diff tool, one is still missing: server variables.
-2. Patch support: currently supports Descriptions and a few fields in Schema
+1. Patch support: currently supports Descriptions and a few fields in Schema

 ## Credits
 This project relies on the excellent implementation of OpenAPI 3.0 for Go: [kin-openapi](https://github.com/getkin/kin-openapi)